phpingme/courses/php7-intro/index.md

 ## Anonymous Classes

-A concept of anonymous class is already applied in a quite a range of programming languages from Java to Ruby.
-Since PHP is mostly used for an object oriented programming(we just forget about Wordpress here) anonymous classes definitely make sense to apply it for simple *pass and forget* objects in use cases like testing and talking to libraries in general.
+The concept of anonymous classes are already available in quite a range of programming languages from Java to Ruby.
+Since PHP now a days is mostly used for object oriented programming (We just need to forget about Wordpress here ;)), anonymous classes definitely make sense in for simple *pass and forget* objects.
+Also use cases like testing and talking to libraries in general can make use of anonymous classes.

 They can be handled just like normal classes, means they can:
-- implement interface
+- implement interfaces
-- extend non-anonymous class
+- extend a non-anonymous class
 - use constructors
 - inject traits

-for example
+For example:

 ```php
 <?php
 use Psr\Log\LoggerInterface;